This Guide contains general information but does not provide legal advice.

 The Tribunal provides accommodation to hearing participants where required by the Human Rights Code.
 Please tell us about your accommodation request as soon as possible.
 You may be asked for documentation to support your request.

-Under the Tribunal’s Rules of Procedure, the panel may make orders to support vulnerable witnesses, It can order that a support person sit near a witness, that a witness testify from outside the hearing room or behind a screen or that a lawyer cross-examine the witness rather than a self-represented physician.
+Under the Tribunal’s Rules of Procedure, the panel may make orders to support vulnerable witnesses.
+It can allow a support person sit near a witness, that a witness testify from outside the hearing room or behind a screen, that the physician turn off their camera while the witness testifies or that a lawyer – rather than a self-represented physician – cross-examine the witness.
 If you would like to take advantage of one of these supports, you should first speak to the lawyer for the party that called you as a witness.

 What is an expert witness?

 An expert witness provides opinion evidence based on their specialized training and experience.
-They must be impartial and complete the OPSDT’s Form 7, acknowledging their duty to be fair and impartial.
+They must be impartial and complete the OPSDT’s Form 12C acknowledging their duty to be fair and impartial.
 The other party may challenge the expert’s qualifications or impartiality.
-The Tribunal decides whether to accept the expert as a witness and the scope of their expert testimony.
+The Tribunal decides whether to accept the expert as a witness and what areas their expert testimony can cover.